What is Stock Analysis & How to Do It

 Veneta Lusk is a family finance expert and journalist.
 After becoming debt free, she made it her mission to empower people to get smart about their finances.
 Her writing and financial expertise have been featured in MSN Money, Debt.com, Yahoo!
 Finance, Go Banking Rates and The Penny Hoarder.
 She holds a degree in journalism from the University of North Carolina - Chapel Hill.

 Doing this kind of work before buying a stock is known as fundamental analysis.
 (There’s another type of analysis—we’ll get into that below.)
-It involves reviewing the fundamentals about a company such as financials, competition, leadership, and industry sector to determine if it’s a sound investment.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+It involves reviewing the fundamentals about a company such as financials, competition, leadership, and industry sector to determine if it’s a sound investment.Grow your money with low fees and no account minimums.
+Invest as little as a dollar and we’ll build you a personalized investment portfolio to meet your financial goals.

 What is stock analysis?